 Explore organized group cabin camps for more information.

-Cross-country Skiing: All hiking areas an open areas of the park can skied with proper snow cover.
+Cross-country Skiing: All hiking trails and open areas of the park can be skied with proper snow cover.

 Sledding: The backside of the dam at Scotts Run Lake is popular for sledding.